-- 1. Select a starting point by clicking the left mouse button. - 2.
+- 1. Select a starting point by clicking the primary (usually the left) mouse button. - 2.
 Move the mouse to a new position. - 3.
-Hold down the <Control> key and click the left mouse button.
+Hold down the <Control> key and click the primary (left) mouse button.

 This process creates a line segment.
 To add more line segments connected to the first, repeat steps 2 and 3 as many times as necessary.
 To create a disconnected line segment, repeat from step 1.